The Klezmer Archive Project is Hiring For Two Positions With the Project Team!

 See below for full job descriptions.
 More about the Klezmer Archive Project here and here.

-You can drop a line to info at klezmer institute dot com (or the form link below) for further queries about our budget and to get the conversation started.
+You can drop a line to jobs (at) klezmer institute (dot) org for further queries about our budget and to get the conversation started.

 UI Designer

 The Klezmer Archive Project is seeking a Visual/UI Designer to design interfaces and develop a preliminary visual identity for the project.
-This is a contract position in phase II of an NEH-funded digital humanities project for documenting heritage culture and present day community-building around heritage culture.
-This work would take place over the next 12 months (8/2024-8/2025) on a part-time basis (up to 15 hours per week, ebbing and flowing with the stage of work and team communications).
-Pay is negotiable within the grant budget line for this position.
+This is a part-time contract position in phase II of an NEH-funded digital humanities project for documenting heritage culture and present day community-building around heritage culture.
+This work would take place over the next 12 months (8/2024-8/2025), and the contract will entail developing and executing a set of deliverables that fits the grant budget line for this position.
+The work will ebb and flow over the year according to the stage of work and team communications.

 About the Project